pordarman/pordarman/README.md

 ## Learning Journey

-Currently, I'm diving into the world of C++ as I embark on a game development project this summer.
+Currently, I'm diving into the world of C# as I embark on a game development project this summer.
 It's an exciting learning experience, and I'm eager to enhance my skills in this versatile programming language.

 ## Let's Connect!